Research Kayaks in the Buyers' Guide!

 It moves along well for it's length, turns on a dime with the rudder up and tracks fairly well with the rudder down.
 For this reason it can get in and out of smaller slower moving rivers and wetlands fairly easily.
 I've also had it out on the lake MI shore and while it doesn't perofmr like a 17' sea kayak it is pretty seaworthy for short paddles.

-I like having a poly boat for durability, having said that I think Necky could make a thicker poly similar to Vally or P&H. I bought this boat as my first boat and owned/paddled it for about a year.
-I bought it based on the construction and size.
-It was a great fit for my small frame (5'1" 110 lb female).
+I like having a poly boat for durability, having said that I think Necky could make a thicker poly similar to Vally or P&H.

 The Necky construction is fabulous -- the firm plastic stands up to a beating, the hatch was secure, and the rudder worked well.
 The seat in this boat is horrible.
 The back is too high and is held to the seat bottom by a bungee cord that runs through a hook (not a loop).
 The bungee cord unhooks when rolling, wet exiting, and some entries, which causes the seat back to fall out of the boat.
 The seat may have been replaced in newer models.